isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-bed-bug-mattress-encasements.markdown

 and
 [sprays](https://pestpolicy.com/best-bed-bug-spray/)
 .
-**Check these out top bed bug mattress encasements. ** [amazon bestseller="Best Bed Bug Mattress Encasements" items="2" template="table"]
+**Check these out top bed bug mattress encasements.Â ** [amazon bestseller="Best Bed Bug Mattress Encasements" items="2" template="table"]
 ## [1.
 Our #1 Top Pick: SureGuard Mattress Encasement Bed Bug Proof](https://www.amazon.com/dp/B00WI09NM6/?tag=p-policy-20)
 [amazon box="B00WI09NM6" template="horizontal"]
 Featuring a fine zipper with Invisi-Zip coupled with SureSeal Technology, this encasement effectively protects your mattress from
 [bed bugs](https://pestpolicy.com/)
 .
 By sealing the mattress on all sides, any remaining bed bugs are suffocated and starved to death.
-The encasement comes in 8 sizes, which will fit on any mattress length and depth.
-Made with high-quality material, the encasement resists wear and tear so that you can enjoy years of bedbugs protection.
+The encasement comes in 8 sizes, which will fit on any mattress length and depth.Â Made with high-quality material, the encasement resists wear and tear so that you can enjoy years of bedbugs protection.
 Besides protecting your mattress against adult and [baby bed bugs](https://pestpolicy.com/baby-bed-bugs/) .
 SureGuard is also 100% waterproof.
 It will protect your mattress from liquids, stains, perspiration, and bedwetting.